 Members of the Henry’s team attended Photokina, the world’s largest photo and video tradeshow.
+As you can imagine, the technology on display was amazing and booths filled with crowds eager to look at the latest technological advancements.
+The custom trade show exhibits are certainly the ones that stood out from the crowd the most, appealing to nearly every consumer.
 Read on to hear their impressions as they walk the floor – some for the first time, some as seasoned attendees.

 Walking into Photokina, you immediately know that you’ve arrived at the world’s largest photo and video trade show event.
-From the moment you step in, you know that this is a serious photo/video event and everyone here is a true enthusiast or is well ingrained in the business.
+Why?
+Because the most amazing LED screen, that had most likely been hired from somewhere like this Moving LED display rental in Chicago company that would showcase all you need to know about the event and what you can expect, was centred in the middle of the room.
+As such, it provided the arena with much more excitement and buzz when things like that are on display.
+But also, from the moment you step in, you know that this is a serious photo/video event and everyone here is a true enthusiast or is well ingrained in the business.
 Everyone has either created their own fantastic graphics or used a company like Trade Show Booth to show most prized photographs off in their booths and they all look amazing.

 First-time attendees look forward to the overall experience.
 “I wanted to see what people gravitate towards,” says Jeff Tate, VP Marketing at Henry’s and how some of the hardware creators display and showcase their new products and features.